 More about teaching style and therapeutic focus on YogaUOnline.com

 I remember doing at least one yoga class in college and several in the years following.
 In 2000, I got serious doing Yoga in my living room with Rodney Yee videos.
 His cuing is so clear that after watching just a few times all I needed to do was listen.
 In my own classes and videos, I try to emulate his precision with cues to each part of the body in a pose.

 In 2010, I was certified as a Hatha Yoga teacher.
 Since then, I have studied with Judith Hanson Lasater on many occasions and resonate with her teachings because she is also a Physical Therapist.
 I have gravitated to and studied the Iyengar style of Yoga because of the focus on alignment and modification of poses for all bodies and conditions.
 I continue to read yoga and physical therapy research to broaden my understanding and integrate current evidence into my practice.
+I have taken what I have learned and created a healing practice that focuses on body, mind and spirit.
 I see my journey into Yoga and Meditation as just in its infancy, and I spend much of my free time reading and studying.